hmmrfll/funding-backend/internal/gateways/telegram/templates/welcome.md

-Добро пожаловать в Funding Arbitrage Bot for Extended, {{userName}}! 🚀
+Welcome to Funding Arbitrage Bot for Extended, {{userName}}! 🚀

-Для открытия приложения нажмите на кнопку ниже 👇
+To open the application, click the button below 👇